The start of the first women's Olympic Marathon Trials in Olympia, Washington, on May 12, 1984

-I was blessed to see and work at this amazing historical event.
+I was blessed to see and work at this unique historical event.

 The first women's marathon trials were historic on many levels.
 ABC Wide World of Sports was here to cover this great event.
 Joan Benoit went on to win the Olympic trials and the first-ever Gold medal for a woman in an Olympic marathon in 1984.

 I knew many runners who ran in the marathon trials that day.
 I was at the peak of my running career, so I knew many Trials participants from various running events, many of whom were my age.

 I volunteered to pick up participants from the Sea-Tac airport and transport them to Saint Martin's University (Saint Martin's College back then) in Lacey, Washington.
 Some runners stayed in the college dorms for several days while waiting to compete.

 When trial participants arrived at Saint Martin's College, they were warmly greeted by race volunteers and made to feel at home.